kennygrant/bestiary/time.md

 Since `Go 1.9`, the [time](https://golang.org/pkg/time/) package now transparently tracks monotonic time in each Time value, making computing durations between two Time values a safe operation in the presence of wall clock adjustments.

-If Times t and u both contain monotonic clock readings, the operations t.After\(u\), t.Before\(u\), t.Equal\(u\), and t.Sub\(u\) are carried out using the monotonic clock readings alone, ignoring the wall clock readings.
+> If Times t and u both contain monotonic clock readings, the operations t.After\(u\), t.Before\(u\), t.Equal\(u\), and t.Sub\(u\) are carried out using the monotonic clock readings alone, ignoring the wall clock readings.
 If either t or u contains no monotonic clock reading, these operations fall back to using the wall clock readings.

 Times may not contain a monotonic clock reading if they pass through functions like AddDate Round or Truncate, or if they come from parsed external sources, so don't assume they always will have.

 # Time on Go Playground

-The playground starts with the same time for every run, so output is deterministic, so be aware examples including time may not function as you expect on the playground.
+The playground starts with the same time for every run to make sure output is deterministic, so examples including time may not function as you expect on the playground.
 For more details see [Inside the Go Playground.](https://blog.golang.org/playground)